FreePYQ logoFreePYQ

 Explanation:

 The mode is the most frequent value.
 In the dataset, 21 appears three times, more than any other number.
-Thus, option D is correct.
+So, option D is correct.
 Other options like 27 or 31 appear fewer times, illustrating the importance of counting occurrences in such problems.

 Question 59